rickjordan/django-elmah/README.md

-# Blamo!
+# djELMAH

-Blamo catches unhandled exceptions in production-ready Django applications (i.e., DEBUG=False) and generates detailed error logs that can be saved locally and/or to any number of remote hosts.
+djELMAH catches unhandled exceptions in production-ready Django applications (i.e., `DEBUG=False`) and generates detailed error logs that can be saved locally and/or to any number of remote hosts.

 ## Acknowledgments